STAFF

 David McConville, PhD - Board Member

-David McConville is co-founder and resident cosmographer of Spherical, a integrative research and strategic studio specializing in offering cosmovision remediation and ontological repair services.
+David McConville is co-founder and resident cosmographer of Spherical, an integrative research and strategic design studio specializing in offering cosmovision remediation and ontological repair services.
 David also co-founded The Elumenati, a design and engineering firm that creates custom immersive displays and installations for clients from art festivals to space agencies.
-He previously served as chairman of the Buckminster Fuller Institute and was creative director of the Worldviews Network, a NOAA funded collaboration of artists, scientists, and educators using immersive visualization environments to facilitate bioregional dialogues in communities across the US.
+He previously served as chairman of the Buckminster Fuller Institute and was creative director of the Worldviews Network, a NOAA-funded collaboration of artists, scientists, and educators using immersive visualization environments to facilitate bioregional dialogues in communities across the US.
 David has a PhD in Art and Media from the Planetary Collegium at the University of Plymouth.

 OPERATIONS